minseok127/atomsnap/README.md

 # ATOMSNAP

-A wait-free versioned object management library for multi-threaded environments.
+A library for managing a grace period.

 ## Overview